Debt: The First 5,000 Years: Concept of "everyday communism"

 small courtesies like asking for a light, or even for a cigarette.
 It seems more legitimate to ask a stranger for a cigarette than for an equivalent amount of cash, or even food; in fact, if one has been identified as a fellow smoker, it's rather difficult to refuse such a request.
 In such cases—a match, a piece of information, holding the elevator—one might say the "from each" element is so minimal that most of us comply without even thinking about it.
 Conversely, the same is true if another person's need—even a stranger's—is particularly spectacular or extreme: if he is drowning, for example.
 If a child has fallen onto the subway tracks, we assume that anyone who is capable of helping her up will do so.

 The thing which makes it "everyday" is this argument: "communism is the foundation of all human sociability.
 It is what makes society possible.
 There is always an assumption that anyone who is not actually an enemy can be expected to act on the principle of "from each according to their abilities", at least to an extent, which is to say, the extent just described.
 He proposes studying these practices and says that the "sociology of everyday communism is a potentially enormous field, but one which, owing to our peculiar ideological blinders, we have been unable to write about because we have been largely unable to see it".
-Nevertheless, Graeber's ideas were later discussed by journalist Richard Swift as being a type of "a reciprocal economy"— which makes use of the "ethic of reciprocity" or the "Golden Rule".
-The anthropologist, Chris Knight, has critiqued the idea of "everyday communism" in his Brooklyn Rail article, "Did communism make us human?
-On the anthropology of David Graeber".
+Nevertheless, Graeber's ideas were later discussed by journalist Richard Swift as being a type of "a reciprocal economy"—which makes use of the "ethic of reciprocity" or the "Golden Rule".